hugofloresgarcia/lac/README.md

-# lyrebird-audio-codec
+# Lyrebird Audio Codec (.lac)

-Training and inference scripts for the Lyrebird audio codec.
+This repository contains training and inference scripts for the Lyrebird audio codec, a high fidelity general neural audio codec.